Volume-Based Tube Feeding for Critically Ill Children

 The trial information does not specify whether participants need to stop taking their current medications.
 It focuses on tube feeding methods for critically ill children.

-Is volume-based tube feeding safe for critically ill children?
+What prior data suggests that this volume-based feeding algorithm is safe for critically ill children?

 TF